aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-regexp-lookbehind

 With lookahead assertions (`(?!...)`) supported before in JavaScript, we can easily find a word which is not a specified one as mentioned in [the note](../../regular/words_lines_special/words_lines_special.md#find-all-except-a-specific-word).
-However, the language does not support lookbehind assertions to do this in a reversed way as [another note](../../regular/words_lines_special/words_lines_special.md#find-any-word-not-preceded-by-a-specific-word) said.
+However, the language does not support look behind assertions to do this in a reversed way as [another note](../../regular/words_lines_special/words_lines_special.md#find-any-word-not-preceded-by-a-specific-word) said.
 Since that proposal, we can also do this easily by using `(?<=...)`.

-To clearly know the meaning of assertions in JavaScript regular expressions, I have refereed to the example of MDN:
+To know the meaning of assertions in JavaScript regular expressions, I have referred to the example of MDN:

 1. Lookahead assertions (`/x(?=y)/`): Matches "x" only if "x" is followed by "y".
 2. Negative lookahead assertions (`/x(?!y)/`): Matches "x" only if "x" is not followed by "y".
 3. Lookbehind assertions (`/(?<=y)x/`): Matches "x" only if "x" is preceded by "y".
-4. Negative lookbehind assertions (`/(?<!y)x/`): Matches "x" only if "x" is not preceded by "y".
+4. Negative look behind assertions (`/(?<!y)x/`): Matches "x" only if "x" is not preceded by "y".

 ### 14. RegExp Unicode Property Escapes